 Being so young means you can take a lot of risk with this money.
 You’re not going to access it for decades, which means it has plenty of time to grow and to ride out the ups and downs of the stock market.

-We would put that money in a robo-advisor like Betterment, Wealthfront, or Vanguard, all of which will ensure that your money is invested in a broad swath of the market.
+We would put that money in a robo-advisor like Betterment, or a brokerage account like Vanguard, both of which will ensure that your money is invested in a broad swath of the market.
 Also, make sure that you contribute more money to that $5,000 regularly.
 Automate this by setting up automatic monthly transfers right into your investment account so you never miss a month and invest the money before you can spend it.

 Get our best money lessons: